 Sexual harassment falls under the umbrella of gender discrimination.
 According to company policy, a woman may be entitled to the same perks, advancements, pay and other benefits as her male counterpart, but behavior toward her in the workplace may be untenable and it's usually related to her gender.

-Hollywood's examples are extreme, but this would be the case if Judd were subjected to unwelcome touching or even offensive jokes aimed at her sex or sexual identity.
-And while a single joke may seem appropriate (to some), repeated jokes on a daily or frequent basis constitute harassment.
+While Hollywood's examples are extreme, this would still be the case if Judd were subjected to unwelcome touching or even offensive jokes aimed at her sex or sexual identity.
+And while a single joke may seem acceptable to some, repeated jokes on a daily or frequent basis constitute harassment.
 Harassment can also involve promises of advancement in exchange for sexual favors.

 What Constitutes Discrimination

 The proverbial "glass ceiling" is a classic example of workplace gender discrimination.
-This is the unwritten code that women cannot hold certain senior positions and are prevented from advancing beyond a certain point because of gender despite their skills, talents, and qualifications that make them a good fit for senior or executive positions.
+This is the unwritten code that prevents women from holding certain senior positions and prevents them from advancing beyond a certain point because of gender, even if these women have the skills, talents, and qualifications that make them a good fit for senior or executive positions.

 The glass ceiling situation falls under the category of promotional bias.
-There are various reasons for this — having children being the main one.
+There are various reasons for this—having children being the main one.
 The glass ceiling movement, birthed in the late 1900s, was supposed to shatter the barrier (i.e., ceiling) that prevented women from moving up the corporate ladder.
-And, although women have come a long way, they're not there yet.
+Since then, while women have come a long way, they're not there yet.

 In 1990, there were six women on the Fortune 500 list of CEOs.
 In 2017, there were 32 women.
-That's more women, but not enough — considering we're talking about 500 CEOs, which means that women still represent less than 7% of the Fortune 500 CEOs.
+That's more women, but not enough—considering we're talking about 500 CEOs, which means that women still represent less than 7% of the Fortune 500 CEOs.